-START TAKING PHOTOS NOW FOR NEXT YEAR!
+START TAKING PHOTOS FOR NEXT YEAR!

-Enter our 2023 Emergency Information Calendar Photo Contest beginning in May 2022
+Enter our 2025 Emergency Information Calendar Take Your BEST SHOT Photo Contest beginning in May 2024

-Cook Nuclear Plant invites amateur and professional photographers to submit digital photographs for possible publication in the Cook Nuclear Plant's 2022 Emergency Information Calendar for Berrien County or in one or more of our printed or electronic communications.
+Cook Nuclear Plant invites amateur and professional photographers to submit digital photographs for possible publication in its 2025 Emergency Information Calendar for Berrien County or in one or more of our printed or electronic communications.

-The Deadline for submission is 5 p.m.
-(EDT), September 7, 2022.
-The Cook Nuclear Plant editorial review committee retains full control over the selection of photographs for publication in the calendar or other media.
+The deadline for submission is 5 p.m., September 4, 2024.
+The Cook Nuclear Plant editorial review committee retains full control over the selection of photographs for publication in the calendar and other media.
+We encourage entering local festivals, special events, and holiday photos.

-One photo will win \$500 in our BEST SHOT Facebook Contest.
-The Cook Nuclear Plant editorial committee will select 12 photos from all of the entries; one for each of the months of the year.
-The selected photos will be posted in the BEST SHOT Facebook Contest gallery in late September 2022.
-Anyone who follows us at Facebook.com/CookNuclear can then vote by clicking the "thumbs-up" icon on their favorite photo.
-The photograph to receive the most Likes will win \$500 plus recognition as the BEST SHOT in the 2022 Cook Nuclear Plant Emergency Information Calendar for Berrien County.
-The winner will be notified in October and announced in the 2022 calendar.
+One photo will win \$500 in our Take Your BEST SHOT Photo Contest.
+The Cook Nuclear Plant editorial committee will select 12 photos from all the entries; one for each month of the year.
+We will post the selected photos in the BEST SHOT Photo Contest gallery on Facebook in late September 2024.
+Anyone who follows us at Facebook.com/CookNuclear can then vote by liking their favorite photo.

-CONTEST RULES:
+The photograph that receives the most Likes will win \$500 plus recognition as the BEST SHOT in the 2025 Cook Nuclear Plant Emergency Information Calendar for Berrien County.
+We will notify the winner in October and announce it in the 2025 calendar.

+READ CONTEST RULES BEFORE TAKING PHOTOS:

-- ▶ All photos must be taken in Berrien County. - ▶ All photos must be shot in horizontal/landscape format (NOT vertical). - ▶ Photos must be crisp, high-resolution images.
-Minimum size: 10" x 8" @ 300 dpi (3300 x 2550 pixels @ 300ppi). - ▶ Photos must be submitted online by September 7, 2022. - ▶ Photos must be submitted as a .jpg or .tif image file. - Please DO NOT submit more than 4 images. - No photographer will have more than one image included in the calendar.
+- ► Take all photos in Berrien County during the four seasons. - ► Submit only HORIZONTAL/LANDSCAPE photos (NO vertical). - ▶ Enter crisp, high-resolution images (NO low-res cell phone shots). - ▶ Minimum size: 10" x 8" @ 300 dpi (3300 x 2550 pixels @ 300 ppi). - ▶ Submit all photos by 5 p.m. on September 4, 2024. - ▶ Submit photos as a .jpg or .tif image file only. - $\blacktriangleright\,$ DO NOT submit over four images.
+Only four will be accepted. - ▶ No photographer will have more than one image included in the calendar.

-Photos submitted with the following issues cannot be considered for the contest:
+We CANNOT consider photos submitted with the following issues:

-- · Not taken in Berrien County
+- Not taken in Berrien County

-- · Out of focus or blurry
+- · Vertical/portrait format

-- · Low resolution or too small
+- Low resolution, too small, blurry or out of focus

 - Use of obvious filters or effects

 - Featuring identifiable people of any age

-- Containing sexually explicit, obscene, violent or objectionable subject matter
+- Containing sexually explicit, obscene, violent, or objectionable subject matter